peiyuncai/restaurant-api/README.md

 If another request with 2 meal_items for table 2 is received, these items are also sent to the same channel.

 The chef threads continuously consume meal items from the channel.
 Based on the cooking time of each meal item, the chef thread will sleep to simulate the cooking process.
+The field names as _cooking_time_in_min_ but to see the result faster, the thread actually sleeps for the same amount of time but unit is second.
 Before going to sleep, the chef thread update meal item's status as _Preparing_, preventing the client from canceling it.
 Once the thread wakes up, it updates meal item's status as _Completed_, preventing the client from canceling it.